-Arriving at Falseeyelashes.co.uk HQ on a grey miserable day always brightens the mood.
+Arriving at FalseEyelashes.co.uk HQ on a grey miserable day always brightens the mood.
 How can a girl not be happy surrounded by gorgeous false eyelashes?
 We especially love the pretty pink pastel packaging of Total Minks lashes.
-After spending more time than we care to admit purring over the glamorous falsies we decided it was about time we had a girly chat with the lady behind the lashes; Lindsey Kane.
-After recently marrying TV funny man Russell Kane, Lindsey has been rather busy so we were over the moon she had the time to sit down with us and have a gossip about life and lashes.
+We've spent more time than we care to admit purring over the glamorous falsies we decided it was about time we had a girly chat with the lady behind the lashes; Lindsey Kane.
+After recently marrying TV funny man Russell Kane, Lindsey has been rather busy, so we were over the moon she had the time to sit down with us and have a gossip about life and lashes.

 Talk us through your earliest memory of using false eyelashes?